mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Using a chat interface

 Switch to the Chat playground.
-From what you've learned so far, it should now be a little more obvious how the chat based interface is working behind the scenes.
+From what we've learned so far, it should now be a little more obvious how the chat based interface is working behind the scenes.
 The chat interface is the one most people will be familiar with, through the well known examples of ChatGPT and Claude.
 It is also the interface that most LLM programming is written for as it is tuned for Q&A type work.

 ### Chat with history

 Try a simple exercise.
-Ask it to tell you a joke and then ask for an explanation.
+Ask it for a joke, and then ask for an explanation.

 ```
 Tell me a joke